 There are many reasons a refrigerator is not cooling.
-If you would like to spare yourself some time and burden, give Hall Appliance Repair a call for refrigerator repair in CITY, ST. We’re happy to come out and diagnose the issue as well as fix it for you.
+If you would like to spare yourself some time and burden, give Hall Appliance Repair a call for refrigerator repair in Washington.
+We’re happy to come out and diagnose the issue as well as fix it for you.

 When a refrigerator has lost its cold anymore, it’s time to see what the issue is.
 Most times it is something as basic as a good coil cleaning behind the appliance.
 However, with modern refrigerators, they are manufactured with various sensors as well.

 Before we investigate further, we inspect the most common and easy causes for this issue.
 Here are some issues that we’ve determined lead to a refrigerator not cooling:

 Is the refrigerator plugged into an outlet?
 This may seem like a silly question, but we’ve been hired for jobs that this was the reason for the problem.
 For some reason, it was unplugged. it’s possible a a pet did it, or an electrician during a project.
 Whatever the cause may be, make sure it is plugged in.

 Check the thermostat inside.
 This is a common problem for customers with small children in their house.
 After all, children are fascinated with dials and buttons and so, without knowing they are doing anything bad, they play with them.
 So, check that the thermostat setting is not the cause of the warm fridge.

 Be sure each of the vents inside the freezer area are not blocked with containers or food.
 This is very common since sometimes frozen veggies get pushed in the back of the freezer.
 There can be food in the very back of a freezer that has long been forgotten.